ipfs/specs/src/http-gateways/trustless-gateway.md

     "type": "integer"
   },
   "data_bytes": {
-    "description": "Total byte length of blocks (excluding the 0x00 byte and the metadata block, but including duplicates when present)", "type": "integer"
+    "description": "Total byte length of the flat file before it was encoded into a CAR file", "type": "integer"
   },
   "block_count": {